NREL/ROSCO/README.md

 ## Additional Contributors and Acknowledgments
 Primary contributions to this work have been provided by researchers the National Renewable Energy Laboratory and TU Delft.
 Much of the intellect behind these contributions has been inspired or derived from an extensive amount of work.
 The bulk of this has been cited through the primary publications about this work.

-Specific acknowledgements are also in order:
+There are also some specific acknowledgements we would like to communicate:
 * The setpoint smoothing regime implemented through the ROSCO controller was contributed by sowento GmbH.